 - 1. Switch on the transmitter and receiver you wish to lock. - 2.
 Press and hold MENU.
-Release when the status LED blinks green. - 3.
-Press MENU three times.
-The status LED will blink green four times repeatedly.
+Release when the status LED blinks green. - Press MENU three times.
+The status LED will blink green four times repeatedly. - 4.
+Press SET.
+The status LED will blink green in singleflash intervals. - 5.
+Press SET once.
+The status LED will blink red once repeatedly. - Press MENU once.
+The LED will blink red twice repeatedly. - 7.
+Press SET.
+The LED will blink rapidly green.
+The memory is now locked.
+Press MENU and SET to return to driving mode.